-- A. Faculty The faculty of the university includes credentialed individuals, full-time and part-time, who hold the faculty rank of instructor, assistant professor, associate professor, or professor. - B. Faculty rank At the point of hire, and subsequently through promotion, faculty are assigned rank: instructor, assistant professor, associate professor, and professor.
-Faculty who have been awarded tenure and rank do not surrender that tenure or rank when promoted to an administrative post.
+- A. Faculty The faculty of the university includes credentialed individuals, full-time and part-time, who hold the faculty rank of college faculty, assistant professor, associate professor, or professor. - B. Faculty rank At the point of hire, and subsequently through promotion, faculty are assigned one of two rank pathways: - a.
+Tenure-track: assistant professor, associate professor, and professor.
+Faculty who have been awarded tenure and rank do not surrender that tenure or rank when promoted to an administrative post. - b.
+Non-tenure-track: college faculty.
+The colleges, School of Nursing, and library define the terminology and promotion procedures for their college faculty in their handbooks or other documentation.